 - What are the therapist’s policies for interacting with clients on social media and managing the relational boundaries online?

 - What is the practitioners record keeping policy and are they GDPR compliant?

 Having started therapy, it’s important to recognise that it may take a couple of sessions or so to start getting into it.
-If you feel really uncomfortable, you may consider switching counsellors, or giving up altogether.
-It’s worth a little self-examination before making the decision though: you may be experiencing some resistance due to unconscious defence mechanisms, or may not be quite ready and comfortable with your therapist enough yet to say what you are really thinking and feeling.
+If you feel really uncomfortable, you may consider switching therapist.
+Or giving up altogether.
+It’s worth a little self-examination before making the decision though.
+You may be experiencing some resistance due to unconscious defence mechanisms, or may not be quite ready and comfortable with your therapist enough yet to say what you are really thinking and feeling.
 That’s fine.
-The feeling of trust and safety in your relationship with your therapist builds over time: resistances can be worked on and overcome.
+The feeling of trust and safety in your relationship with your therapist builds over time.
+Resistances can be worked on and overcome.
 It may well be worth hanging in there until you feel ready to go deeper into what it is you want to work on.

 Note: many of the organisations and agencies mentioned in this article can be accessed through the links page on my website.

 I’m grateful to the Counsellors Cafe Magazine for publishing this article.
 Please visit their website to discover a great range of quality counselling related content.